jwhitmarsh/deno-interactive-commit/README.md

 # Deno Interactive Git Commit

-A CLI to step you through creating a formatted git commit message, using the format `type(scope): message`
+A CLI to step you through creating a formatted git commit message based on the files that you have staged, using the format `type(scope): message`, e.g., `feat(UsersModel): add "lastLogin" property`.

 ## Install